 connect().
 Any methods can be called once the user is connected to Sendbird server.

 Create an open channel using the following codes.
-Open channels are where all users in your Sendbird application easily participate without an invitation.
+Open channels are where all users in your Sendbird application can easily participate without an invitation.

 Note: You can also create a group channel to send a message.
 To learn more, see Create a channel in the Group channel page.